Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/README.md

 Deadline of homework:
 - demonstrate with a circuit board to a software tutor @ lab3007 CYT before your tutorial 2 section begins

-## Tutorial 2 - TIMER
+## Tutorial 2 - Timers & PWM

-Please return after all tutorial 1 ends
+- Introduction to PWM singals
+- STM32 timer configuration
+- Servo PWM control
+- Motor PWM control

 ---